Curriculum

 - Empire: Colonization of North America

-- Creating a republic: Revolution, Articles of Confederation, and the Constitution
+- Creating a Republic: Revolution, Articles of Confederation, and the Constitution

-- Westward expansion: Land use, Indian policy, War with Mexico, and the Civil War
+- Westward Expansion: Land use, Indian policy, War with Mexico, and the Civil War

-- Industrialization: Urban development, railroads, mining, labor, and the birth of the Progressive Movement
+- Industrialization: urban development, railroads, mining, labor, and the birth of the Progressive Movement

 - Turn of the century: Changes in society, two World Wars, the Great Depression, and the New Deal

-- Modern America: Social unrest, Civil Rights, Vietnam, and changes to the political landscape
+- Modern America: social unrest, Civil Rights, Vietnam, and changes to the political landscape

 World Languages